DBBENSAN/Horiseon-code-refactor/README.md

 ![Refactored to have alt attribute for images](https://github.com/DBBENSAN/Horiseon-code-refactor/blob/main/assets/images/refactorImages/refactoredAltAfter.PNG?raw=true)

 ### Issue #4: Give the website a concise, descriptive title
+- Upon first loading the page, the Title for the page is simply "Website" this is non-descriptive and the company's name was used for the title instead.

 **Before:**<br/>
 ![Original Website Title](https://github.com/DBBENSAN/Horiseon-code-refactor/blob/main/assets/images/refactorImages/Titleb4.PNG?raw=true)